 “We manage most diseases by trying to interrupt their spread; having CWD concentrated at animal licks means that’s going to be difficult,” says Don Waller, a professor of botany and environmental studies at UW–Madison who investigates Wisconsin’s deer herds.
 He was not involved in the study.

 “It’s not easy to test for CWD, but this result suggests we should be looking for hot spots of CWD prions in the environment and doing all we can to cover them up so animals can’t get to them,” Waller says.
-“We may also want to do more testing in other animal species to see which may be vulnerable to CWD infection.”This article was posted in Healthy Ecosystems, On Henry Mall and tagged chronic wasting disease, CWD, Don Waller, environmental studies, Forest and Wildlife Ecology, Joel Pedersen, Michael Samuel, Soil science.
+“We may also want to do more testing in other animal species to see which may be vulnerable to CWD infection.”This article was posted in Fall 2018, Healthy Ecosystems, On Henry Mall and tagged chronic wasting disease, CWD, Don Waller, environmental studies, Forest and Wildlife Ecology, Joel Pedersen, Michael Samuel, Soil science.